gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/baroclinic_wave.rst

 Running the Baroclinic Wave Case
 ==================================

-This section explains how to run the baroclinic wave case described above using the ``ufs-test.sh`` script.
+This section explains how to run the baroclinic wave case described above using the ``ufs_test.sh`` script.

 Clone the Repository
 --------------------